miriambt/ConvexPoligon/README.md

 #  ConvexPolygon

 ConvexPolygon is a class that implements several functions that operate with sets of points.
 Within the package that you can download, besides the ConvexPolygon class, you will have access to a class of Points, which is needed for the ConvexPolygon implementation.
-Moreover, you will find a main program that works as a calculator of convex polygons, and some tests that prove its correctness.
+Moreover, you will find the main program that works as a calculator of convex polygons, and some tests that prove its correctness.

 ### Getting Started